dmcghan/intro-to-javascript/1-javascript-basics.md

     }
     ```

-    Run your code a of couple times to test it.
+    Run your code to test it as needed.
 For extra practice, write an `if-then-else` statement.

 2. Add on to the code from the previous step by writing a loop that displays the values in the array you declared in Step 1.
 Use the following code as a guide.